-The resettled families, under Full Community Sponsorship, will be granted Humanitarian Protection, meaning they will have permission to stay in the UK for a period of five years.
+The resettled families, under Full Community Sponsorship, will be granted refugee status, meaning they will have permission to stay in the UK for a period of five years.
 During this time, they will have the right to work, to claim relevant benefits, to access the NHS and attend school.
 After five years the resettled family will have the option of applying to extend their leave in the UK.

 All Syrian refugees arriving in the UK, including those under Full Community Sponsorship, have been through a thorough two-stage vetting process.
 The UK works closely with the UN High Commissioner for Refugees (UNHCR), who have their own robust identification processes in place.
 This includes the taking of biometrics, documentary evidence and interviews.

 You can find out more about helping refugees at the GOV.UK webpage Help refugees who have come to the UK.

 You can also follow the #supportrefugees hashtag on Twitter.

 One of the priority groups is likely to be unaccompanied children and young people.
 The county council will consider providing fostering arrangements and encourages anyone interested in offering support in this way to find out more information.

 The Cambridge Ethnic Community Forum (CECF) is providing advice and practical help to asylum seekers and refugees in Cambridge.
 CECF is an umbrella organisation for Cambridge and district that also provides racial equality services to individuals and groups.